Undergraduate programs in

 Students who want to fully immerse themselves in the study of performance apply for the BFA in Performance in the fall of their sophomore year.
 This preprofessional track offers a wide variety of performance skills classes not available to BA students.
 Graduating BFA actors are featured in a New York City industry showcase for invited agents, managers, and casting directors.

 BFA in Production

 This degree is for students who want to specialize in an area of design (scenic, costume, lighting, or sound) directing, stage management, or technical direction.
-The BFA program requires students to submit a resume and portfolio upon admission to Hofstra.
-By the time they graduate, Production BFA students will have served in major roles in at least two departmental productions and will have developed a professional-level portfolio of their work.
+The BFA program requires students to submit a résumé and portfolio upon admission to Hofstra.
+By the time they graduate, BFA in Production students will have served in major roles in at least two departmental productions and will have developed a professional-level portfolio of their work.

 Every year the department produces a full season of professional-level productions, as well as a twice-yearly student repertory of student-directed plays.

-One of the highlights of the academic year is the annual Hofstra Shakespeare Festival, America’s longest continuously-running Shakespeare Festival.
+One of the highlights of the academic year is the annual Hofstra Shakespeare Festival, America’s longest continuously running Shakespeare Festival.
 On alternate years, the Festival is performed on the Hofstra Globe Stage.
-Inaugurated in spring 2017, it is the most authentic replica of Shakespeare’s Globe Theater in the US.
+Inaugurated in spring 2017, it is the most authentic replica of Shakespeare’s Globe Theater in the United States.